 To be competitive a site needs to stay up-to-date with current performance acceleration techniques, every fraction of a second will have an effect on customer retention.
 It is crucial to consider how each component of the site can affect the overall speed and to predict how the ongoing maintenance of the site may have an effect in the future.

-As a full-service ecommerce provider, we offer a complete range of services needed to accelerate and maintain a high-performance site.
-Check out how fram^’s dedicated software development team can help you with ecommerce!
+As one of the best ecommerce software development companies, we offer a complete range of services needed to accelerate and maintain a high-performance site.
+Check out how fram^ team can help you with ecommerce website development!